oemof/tespy/doc/tespy_modules/components.rst

 - :code:`func` is the function you want to calculate the derivatives for,
 - :code:`dx` is the variable you want to calculate the derivative to and
-- :code:`pos` indicates the connection you want to calculate the derivative for, e. g. :code:`pos=1` means, that counting your inlets and outlets from low index to high index (first inlets, then outlets), the connection to be used is the second connection in that list.
+- :code:`pos` indicates the connection you want to calculate the derivative for, e.g. :code:`pos=1` means, that counting your inlets and outlets from low index to high index (first inlets, then outlets), the connection to be used is the second connection in that list.
 - :code:`kwargs` are additional keyword arguments required for the function.